jillesca/CLEUR-DEVNET-3707/README.md

 For this demo [one alarm was created.](grafana/alerts.yaml)

-When the average of number of ISIS neighbors in 30 second is less than the average of ISIS neighbors in 30 minutes, the alarm will trigger a webhook for the LLM
+When the average number of ISIS neighbors in a lapse of 30 second **is less than** the average number of ISIS neighbors in a lapse of 30 minutes, the alarm will trigger a webhook for the LLM.

 This allows to work with `N` number of ISIS neighbors.